hasselmm/cmake-toolchain-arduino-cli/README.md

 - Most importantly one cannot add libraries yet.
 - Annoyingly one still needs an `#include <Arduino.h>` in the main sketch.
 - Many more problems, I guess...

+Check ["ready for public announcement"][milestone-2] to see what's missing.

 Anyway, if you got some spare time, feel free to try out, to test, to give feedback, to contribute.